 Chronic ruptures are much more difficult to treat surgically, and sometimes grafts need to be used in this setting.
 For acute ruptures, the tendon can be reattached to bone through a variety techniques including sutures, surgical buttons, anchoring devices, and surgical screws.

 After surgery, the elbow is typically immobilized for a few weeks and then gentle range of motion exercises are initiated.
 The majority of tendon healing is usually complete after two months, at which time light strengthening exercises can begin.
-Return to full activity is variable, but most patients can expect to be back to their preoperative activities by 4-5 months.
+Return to full activity is variable, but most patients can expect to be back to their preoperative activities by four to five months.